peer-open-source/xara-docs/source/user/manual/model/elements/other/ModElasticBeam.rst

 Modified Elastic Beam Column Element
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command is used to construct a ModElasticBeam2d element object.
+This command is used to construct a ModElasticBeam2d element.
 This element should be used for modeling of a structural element with an equivalent combination of one elastic element with stiffness-proportional damping, and two springs at its two ends with no stiffness proportional damping to represent a prismatic section.
 The modeling technique is based on a number of analytical studies discussed in Zareian and Medina (2010) and Zareian and Krawinkler (2009) and is utilized in order to solve problems related to numerical damping in dynamic analysis of frame structures with concentrated plasticity springs.